iz2k/pi-radio-bonnet/README.md

 ```
 You should see some modules with the ics43432 name on it loaded.

-### Create dual I2S soundcard overlay
+### Create dual I2S sound-card overlay

-Now you need to create a soundcard overlay pointing to the i2s audio drivers. create the overlay configuration file:
+Now you need to create a sound-card overlay pointing to the i2s audio drivers. create the overlay configuration file:
 ``` bash
 nano i2s-soundcard-overlay.dts
 ```